 Distinguishing between relapsing-remitting and secondary progressive MS is challenging, as the phenotypes often overlap and the transition from RRMS to SPMS is only evident retrospectively.
-In clinical practice, uncertainty surrounding the transition from RRMS can result in a delay in SPMS diagnosis of approximately three years.35
+In clinical practice, uncertainty surrounding the transition from RRMS can result in a delay in SPMS diagnosis of approximately three years.36 Enrollment in the EXPAND trial of siponimod was predicated on investigator attestation that a patient had at least 6 months of progressive increase in disability in the absence of, or independent of, relapses; these attestations were not collected at several study sites.
+Clinical experts and the FDA noted that this left open the possibility for misclassification of some patients.20

-Subgroup analyses in the EXPAND trial suggested larger effects in patients with active disease (i.e., those with recent relapses or gadolinium-enhancing lesions) and suggested smaller effects in subgroups defined by older age, longer disease duration, the absence of gadolinium-enhancing lesions.
-These subgroup effects need confirmation in future trials.

-A central issue raised by any treatment for SPMS is whether it is able to reduce progression independent of relapses.
-Post hoc analyses from the EXPAND trial applied three different statistical methods to attempt to evaluate the effect of siponimod independent of relapse activity.36 These analyses all suggested that siponimod may have a small effect on neurodegenerative processes, however these results should be interpreted with caution.
-Further study is required to confirm that siponimod is an effective therapy for patients who no longer have inflammatory disease activity or relapses.
+Subgroup analyses suggested larger effects in patients with active disease (i.e., those with recent relapses or gadolinium-enhancing lesions) and suggested smaller or no effects in subgroups defined by older age, longer disease duration, the absence of gadolinium-enhancing lesions, and no recent relapses.
+A central issue raised by any therapy for SPMS is whether it is able to reduce progression independent of relapses and therefore be an effective treatment for patients with non-active disease.
+Post hoc analyses from the EXPAND trial applied three different statistical methods to attempt to evaluate the effect of siponimod independent of relapse activity.37 These analyses suggested that siponimod may have a small effect on neurodegenerative processes.
+However, when the FDA reviewed these post hoc analyses and conducted a few additional analyses, they concluded that there was insufficient evidence to support the approval of siponimod for the full SPMS population.20 Further study is required to confirm that siponimod is an effective therapy for patients who no longer have inflammatory disease activity or relapses.

-It is not clear why siponimod improved CDP-3 but had no effect on the timed 25-foot walk test and the 12-point Multiple Sclerosis Walking Scale.
-The results of the timed 25-foot walk test have been directionally consistent with the results of EDSS progression in other studies in progressive MS.^{16,29,37} It is also uncertain whether the 6% absolute risk reduction conferred by siponimod in CDP-3 will translate into changes in clinical outcomes that are meaningful to patients.
+It is not clear why siponimod improved 3-month EDSS progression, which is heavily weighted toward ambulatory dysfunction, but had no effect on the timed 25-foot walk test and the 12-point Multiple Sclerosis Walking Scale.
+The results of the timed 25-foot walk test have been directionally consistent with the results of EDSS progression in other studies in progressive MS. 16,30,38 It is also uncertain whether the 6% absolute risk reduction conferred by siponimod in confirmed disability progression will translate into changes in clinical outcomes that are meaningful to patients.

 Long-term safety data for siponimod are not yet available.
-New therapies frequently have important side effects discovered after FDA approval.38 The FDA prescribing information for fingolimod, another sphingosine-1-phosphate receptor modulator that was approved for relapsing MS, includes several warnings for serious adverse effects, which include progressive multifocal leukoencephalopathy (PML), posterior reversible encephalopathy syndrome, liver Injury, malignancies, and a severe increase in disability after discontinuation of fingolimod.39 The median observation period in the core double blind trial period (21 months) of the EXPAND trial may have been too short to see the full outcome benefit and safety of siponimod compared to placebo.
+New therapies frequently have important side effects discovered after FDA approval.39 The FDA prescribing information for fingolimod, another sphingosine-1-phosphate receptor modulator that was approved for relapsing MS, includes several warnings for serious adverse effects, which include progressive multifocal leukoencephalopathy (PML), posterior reversible encephalopathy syndrome, liver Injury, malignancies, and a severe increase in disability after discontinuation of fingolimod.40 The median observation period in the core double blind trial period (21 months) of the EXPAND trial may have been too short to see the full outcome benefit and safety of siponimod compared to placebo.
 Longer term data from an ongoing seven-year open-label extension of EXPAND may provide further evidence on the efficacy and safety of siponimod.